Nicholas-Parise/Tetris-Java/README.md

 To-Do:
 - Move sprite with arrow keys:
-- Makse sure it can go left
-- make sure it can go right
-- make sure sprite is not on floor
 - fix resize so aspect ratio stays same
 - row completion
 - shape queue